 My Recommendations

 Self-host GitLab if you care about sovereignty.
-The operational overhead is worth it.
+The operational overhead is real, and it’s worth it.

 Never deploy directly from CI to Kubernetes.
-Update GitOps repos instead.
+Update GitOps repos and let a reconciler do the applying.

---exit-code 1blocks vulnerable images.Use protected variables: Secrets should only be available on protected branches.
+--exit-code 1block vulnerable images before they ship.Use protected variables: secrets should only be reachable from protected branches.

-Manual production deploys: Require human approval for production.
+Manual production deploys: keep a human in the loop for production.